Optimal Smoothed Analysis of the Simplex Method: Introduction

 \paragraph{Separation}

 Our progress measure consist of two components.
-When traversing the shadow path from $Z$ to $2^k c + Z$, we will see in \Cref{sec:multipliers} that for $99\%$ of the traversed bases $I$ there exists an intermediate objective $y_I \in [Z,2^k c + Z]$ such that $y_I^\T A_I^{-1} \geq 0.005/d \eqqcolon m$ using a result of Bach, Black, Huiberts and Kafer \cite{bbhk}.
-We will call this the ``good multiplier" property.
+When traversing the shadow path from $Z$ to $2^k c + Z$, we will see in \Cref{sec:multipliers} that for $99\%$ of the traversed bases $I$ there exists an intermediate objective $y^I \in [Z,2^k c + Z]$ such that $(y^I)^\T A_I^{-1} \geq 0.005/d \eqqcolon m \mathbf{1}$ using a result of Bach, Black, Huiberts and Kafer \cite{bbhk}.
+We call this the ``good multiplier" property.
 This fact is independent of the noise on the constraint data and is proven using only the randomness in our random objective $Z$.
 The good multipliers are the ingredient that allows us to easily incorporate the randomness of our algorithm into the analysis.

-At the same time, using the randomness in the perturbations on the constraint data, for at least $80\%$ of bases $I$ on the path, the feasible solution $x_I = A_I^{-1} b_I$ has slack at least $b_j - a_j^\T x_I \geq \frac{\norm{x_I}}{5000 d^{3/2} \ln(n)^{3/2}} \eqqcolon g \norm{x_I}$ for every nonbasic constraint $j \in [n]\setminus I$.
+At the same time, using the randomness in the perturbations on the constraint data, for at least $80\%$ of bases $I$ on the path, the feasible solution $x^I = A_I^{-1} b_I$ has slack at least $b_j - a_j^\T x^I \geq \frac{\sigma \norm{x^I}}{5000 d^{3/2} \ln(n)^{3/2}} \eqqcolon g \norm{x^I}$ for every nonbasic constraint $j \in [n]\setminus I$.
 This fact is established in \Cref{sec:slack}.

-It will turn out that the majority of traversed bases satisfies both the ``good multiplier'' and ``good slack'' criteria from which we deduce that for these we have ``good'' vertex-neighbor separation in the following sense.
-Let's assume for the purpose of this sketch that both properties hold for all bases on the shadow path.
-The machinery that allows us to pretend so is described in \Cref{sec:triples}.
+The majority of traversed bases satisfies both the ``good multiplier'' and ``good slack'' criteria, from which we deduce that for these we have ``good'' vertex-neighbor separation in the following sense.
+For the purpose of this sketch we assume that both properties hold for all bases on the shadow path.
+The machinery that allows us to assume this is described in \Cref{sec:triples}.